Aakash-2858/Chitkara-University/README.md

 # Chitkara-University
-All Chitkara projects are here all front-end projects are here
+All Chitkara projects are here <br>
+all front-end projects are here